 In addition, when you entering Leitai Han Tomb, you can see the original tombs of the Han Dynasty, such as tombs, grave paths, and many other text instructions.
 However, it should be noted that the precious cultural relics which was unearthed in the tomb have been shipped to the museum, and the famous bronze statue of Galloping Horse Treading on a Flying Swallow has also been collected in Gansu Museum in Lanzhou.

 The Galloping Horse Treading on a Flying Swallow:

-The Galloping Horse Treading on a Flying Swallow, is a Chinese bronze sculpture from circa the 2nd century CE. it was discovered in 1969 near the city of Wuwei, in the province of Gansu, it is now in the Gansu Provincial Museum.
+The Galloping Horse Treading on a Flying Swallow, is a Chinese bronze sculpture from circa the 2nd century CE.
+This 34.5 centimeter high, 45 centimeter long bronze statue weighs 7.15 kilograms.
+Three of the horse’s legs are up in the air with the last one stepping on a flying bird.
+The whole piece was designed with ingenuity and casted with superb techniques, deserving the honor of a top-notch artistic work.
+It was discovered in 1969 near the city of Wuwei, in the province of Gansu.
+In 1985, the China National Tourism Bureau designated the bronze galloping horse as the logo for Chinese tourism.
+Since then this image appeared on all kinds of tourism products.
 "Perfectly balanced," says one authority, "on the one hoof which rests without pressure on a flying swallow, it is a remarkable example of three-dimensional form and of animal portraiture with the head vividly expressing mettlesome vigour."

 1.Self-driving route: from G30 National Highway into the northern suburbs of Wuwei City